 Wait for the bulb to cool before touching or removing it.

-Put a new headlight bulb into position, and then secure it in place with the bulb holder.
+4. Insert a new headlight bulb into the bulb holder, and then secure the bulb by hooking the tabs onto the bulb.

 1. Do not touch the glass part of the bulb.